navidkhorshid/introsde-2015-assignment-1/Readme.md

 - people_data.xsd is our XML Schema, and we need this for Lab#4 when want to use JAXBUnMarshaller.

 ##Features and tasks
-###Based on Lab 3
+###Based on Lab 3 ('\lab3\controller\HealthRecords.java')
-* Use xpath to implement methods like getWeight and getHeight (getWeight(personID) returns weight of a given person, the same for getHeight)
+* "void lab3_1_1(long personId)" & "void lab3_1_2(long personId)": Uses xpath to implement methods like getWeight and getHeight (getWeight(personID) returns weight of a given person, the same for getHeight)
-* Make a function that prints all people in the list with detail
+* "void lab3_2()": a function that prints all people in the list with detail
-* A function that accepts id as parameter and prints the HealthProfile of the person with that id
+* "void lab3_3(long personId)": a function that accepts id as parameter and prints the HealthProfile of the person with that id
-* A function which accepts a weight and an operator (=, > , <) as parameters and prints people that fulfill that condition (i.e., >80Kg, =75Kg, etc.).
+* "void lab3_4(String weight, String condition)": a function which accepts a weight and an operator (=, > , <) as parameters and prints people that fulfill that condition (i.e., >80Kg, =75Kg, etc.).

-###Based on Lab 4
+###Based on Lab 4 ('\people\')
-* Write a java application that does the marshalling and un-marshalling using classes generated with JAXB XJC.
+* "JAXBMarshaller.java" & "JAXBUnMarshaller.java": They do the marshalling and un-marshalling using classes generated with JAXB XJC.
-* Make your java application to convert also JSON
+* "JAXBMarshallerJSON.java"": Makes java application to convert also JSON

 ##How to run it
 You simply need to type 'git clone https://github.com/navidkhorshid/introsde-2015-assignment-1.git' in terminal.